dylanbrandtner/CarND-Vehicle-Detection-P5/README.md

 ![alt text][image2]

-Under the "Configure sliding window pipeline" code section, I setup a draw_boxes() function (adapted from find_cars() in lesson materials) to see how the sliding windows would ultimately look on the images.
+Under the "Configure sliding window pipeline" code section, I setup a 'draw_boxes()' function (adapted from 'find_cars()' in lesson materials) to see how the sliding windows would ultimately look on the images.
 I came up with the following window areas and scales:

 |    Zone    | Y Search area  |  Window Scale  |
 |:----------:|:--------------:|:--------------:|